th3drk0ne/sindenps/README.md

 - Prof_gLX & titchgamer: Created the Original Raspberry Pi Image that made all this possible.
 - Psiloc: Created the base image for the Raspberry Pi that I used to start this project.
 - RayneX: Created a 3D Printable case for the SindenPS adapter for the PlayStation 1.
-- Widge<sup>™</sup>: Firmware developed a Sony Analog Adpater for Galaxian^3, Konmai Firmware with external video desync module (in development)
+- Widge<sup>™</sup>: Firmware developed for a Sony Analog Adpater for Galaxian^3, Konmai Firmware with external video desync module (in development)

 ---